moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 up with a higher sustained peak with some changes based on match breaks or interludes.

-These broadcasts may comprise of multiple audio or video outputs with different codecs or bitrates, and may also include other types of media essence such as subtitles or timing signalling information (e.g.  markers to indicate change of behaviour in client such as advertisement breaks).
+Such broadcasts may comprise of multiple audio or video outputs with different codecs or bitrates, and may also include other types of media essence such as subtitles or timing signalling information (e.g. markers to indicate change of behaviour in client such as advertisement breaks).
 The use of "live rewind" where a window of media behind the live edge can be made available for clients to playback, either because the local player falls behind edge or because the viewer wishes to play back from a point in the past.